alleyinteractive/elasticsearch-extensions/README.md

 Controller methods are chainable, following a common practice in Laravel, by returning the current object at the end of a function call.
 See [the controller class](lib/class-controller.php) to see how this works.
-This design choice makes it possible to call `elasticsearch_extensions()` and call several configuration methods in a row without having to re-call the `elasticsearch_extensions` method.
+This design choice makes it possible to call several configuration methods in a row without having to reference the object again (see the Use section above for an example of how this works in practice).

 ## Third-Party Dependencies